MihaelMihov/CurrencyConverter/README.md

 ![alt text](https://C:/Users/Mihael/Desktop/Capture.jpg?raw=true)

-The application looks for all countries int
+The application looks for all countries in the region, takes the budget per country and converts it to the local currency.